AARs (After Action Reports)

 On turn 15 only one squad of footmen was lost while

-only one cavarly squad was still in game.
+one cavarly squad was still in game.
 At that

 point my reinforcement motorcycles arrived to the

-front and sealed the fate of the battle although about
+fate of the battle although about

 half of them were immod in the tough terrain before